ktalons/Violent-Python/README.md

   <img src="assets/pylogo.png" alt="Violent Python logo" width="50"> <p align="right">
 </p>

-A curated portfolio of small, self-contained Python scripts for cybersecurity coursework with a Tkinter GUI <br> to browse, preview, and run them.
+A curated portfolio of small, self-contained Python scripts for cybersecurity coursework with a Tkinter GUI to browse, preview, and run them.

 > _For educational use only.
 Do not use these scripts to violate policies or laws._ ⚠️